KarinOldbring/vegan-a-eat/testing.md

 * Result: When logged in the Logout link is visible, when clicked the user is redirected to Logout page.
 * Verdict: Code functions as intented.

+### Footer

+#### Footer

+* Expected Outcome: The footer should be visible on all pages of the site and always be placed on the bottom of the page.
+* Test: Visit every page of the site to check if footer is visible.
+* Result: The footer is visible on every page of the site.
+* Verdict: Code functions as intented.

+#### Footer Links

+* Expected Outcome: The icons for social media in the footer are supposed to be opened up in new tabs when clicked.
+* Test: Click the social media icons in footer.
+* Result: When clicking the icons the social media is opened up in a new tab.
+* Verdict: Code functions as intented.

 ### Welcome Text

 #### Welcome Text - not logged in

-* Expected Outcome: If user is not logged in, a welcome text with clickable links to Login/Register account should be displayed.
+* Expected Outcome: If user is not logged in, a welcome text with clickable links to Login/Register account should be displayed on the home page.
 * Test: Enter the site when not logged in.
 * Result: When entering the site as a user not logged in, a welcome text with fully functional clickable links is displayed.
 * Verdict: Code functions as intented.

 #### Welcome Text -logged in

-* Expected Outcome: If user is logged in, a welcome text displaying the users username should be displayed.
+* Expected Outcome: If user is logged in, a welcome text displaying the users username should be displayed on the home page.
 * Test: Enter the site when logged in.
 * Result: When entering the site as a logged in user, a welcome text displaying the correct username is displayed.
 * Verdict: Code functions as intented.